ytanne2211/Codes-for-Benchmarking/README.md

 # Codes-for-Benchmarking
- Codes used for video transcoding
+ Codes used for video transcoding on heterogenous platforms